derektypist/wikipedia-viewer/README.md

 ## Credits

+### Content

-Micah Akpan on GitHub for the Wikipedia Viewer Repository.
+Taken from Micah Akpan on GitHub for the Wikipedia Viewer Repository.
 Last Accessed on 7 July 2021.
 Also FreeCodeCamp for supplying the entry on Wikipedia API and the Random Wikipedia Entry.

 ### Acknowledgements